-- 9.4.1 Each school, UniSA College and UniSA Online, has at least one academic integrity officer.
+- 9.4.1 Each Academic Unit, UniSA College, and UniSA Online, has at least one academic integrity officer.
 They are academic staff who have undertaken professional development to manage cases of academic misconduct within their discipline.
-Their role enables: - a. consistent interpretation and implementation of policy - b. streamlined management of reportable instances of academic misconduct, up to the level of formal committees - c. management of alternative outcomes, for example referral to the Student Engagement Unit - d. consistent use of plagiarism detection tools in sampling and targeting student work within each discipline - e. consistent judgments to be made about cases of academic misconduct - f. consistent outcomes when academic misconduct is proven, and - g. regular reporting to relevant heads of schools, school boards and division teaching and learning committees. - 9.4.2 If required, the head of school may authorise another staff member to act as nominee for the academic integrity officer for a period of time, or to manage a particular case.
-It is expected that the authorised nominee will have undertaken professional development to manage cases of academic misconduct within their discipline. - 9.4.3 In the procedures relating to academic integrity outlined below (clauses 9.5 9.8), the academic staff member nominated by the Divisional Pro Vice Chancellor may act for the relevant head of school.
+Their role enables: - a. consistent interpretation and implementation of policy - streamlined management of reportable instances of academic misconduct, up to the level of formal committees - c. management of alternative outcomes, for example referral to the Student Engagement Unit - d. consistent use of plagiarism detection tools in sampling and targeting student work within each discipline - e. consistent judgments to be made about cases of academic misconduct - f. consistent outcomes when academic misconduct is proven, and - g. regular reporting to relevant Executive Deans and Academic Unit teaching and learning committees. - 9.4.2 If required, the Executive Dean may authorise another staff member to act as nominee for the academic integrity officer for a period of time, or to manage a particular case.
+It is expected that the authorised nominee will have undertaken professional development to manage cases of academic misconduct within their discipline.